saim22r/Functions/README.md

 - Encapsulation:  Bundling of data, along with the methods that operate on that data, into a single unit
 - Polymorphism: Different classes can be used with the same interface

-- Step 1: Create an animal.py file to create a parent class
+## Step 1: Create an animal.py file to create a parent class
-- Step 2: Create a file called reptile.py to abstract data and inherit from animal.py
-- Step 3: Create a file called snake.py
-- Step 4: Create a file called python.py and this point should be able to utilise inheritance from multiple classes - everything available from

-## Step 1
 ### Let's create an Animal class

 - Follow correct naming convention